Forgotten and abandoned places, refound

 By Colombia specialist Tomas

-Long a no-go zone due to the guerrilla violence sweeping the area, one of South America’s most beguiling and disquieting archaeological sites is now happily back on the travel radar, like Colombia itself.
+Long a no-go zone due to the guerrilla violence sweeping the area, one of South America’s most beguiling and disquieting archeological sites is now happily back on the travel radar, like Colombia itself.

 In places, San Agustín Archaeological Park looks like a parade ground, its soldiers a series of anthropomorphic sculpted stones and megaliths.
 Squat and hunched bodies, squinting faces, some resembling frogs, some fanged, and some positively demonic in appearance — academics are divided over their true purpose and meaning.